-Global Alliances for Social Protection - Dialogue and joint learning on the global challenges of social protection
+Global Alliances for Social Protection - Dialogue and joint learning to promote universal social protection worldwide (completed)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Countries: Worldwide.
 Partner countries are Mexico, South Africa, Indonesia, Chile, Peru, Brazil, Malawi, India, Viet Nam, Philippines and further countries such as Argentina and China

 The 2030 Agenda and Sustainable Development Goals (SDGs) create a framework for all countries to combat poverty.
 Within this background, social protection systems have an important role to play, since they aim to protect the population against social, economic and natural risks.
 In addition, effective social protection systems promote the active participation of all population groups in economic growth processes, contribute to the reduction of inequalities and thus support sustainable and inclusive social development.
 Numerous countries have therefore incorporated the establishment and expansion of universal social protection systems into their national development strategies and plans to ultimately ensure income security and support to all people across the life cycle.
 Despite this progress, 73 per cent of the world's population have only partial or no access to comprehensive social protection systems.
 Many developing and emerging countries want to align their efforts more closely with the principles of the 2030 Agenda and its underlying goal of promoting prosperity for all through global partnerships based on human dignity.